top of page

 Depth of Field

 Please take the same photo twice: one with a deep depth of field and another with a shallow depth of field (two extremes of the same photo).
 Shoot in Manual mode.
 For the result to be profound, you will need to adjust the aperture to the extremes and adjust the ISO and shutter speed appropriately for proper exposure.
-Drop the images into Lightroom, adjust, export, and put the on your site.
-Label with meta data.
+Drop the images into Lightroom, adjust, export, and put them on your site.
+Label with metadata.

 Alphabet Soup